HummingbirdTechGroup/Funnel/docs/YourOwnFilter.md

 Funnel filters are a bit tricky to create.

-They must implement `carlosV2\Funnel\FilterInterface` and the `getFilter` method.
+They must implement `carlosV2\Funnel\FilterInterface` which require the following methods:

+- getName
+- getFilter

-This method needs to return a callback function defining the needed parameters which, at the same time, it also needs to return a nested callback accepting the object as the single parameter.
+The `getFilter` method needs to return a callback function defining the needed parameters which, at the same time, it also needs to return a nested callback accepting the object as the single parameter.